-Due to the expense of accommodation, we will need to manage the bookings so that no one is left with a single room, without paying the single supplement.
+Because of the cost (and quality) of the accommodation on this trip, we will need to manage the bookings so that no one is left with a single room, without paying the single supplement.
 If you are a solo traveller then every effort will be made to ensure that there is someone for you to share with.
-This has usually always been possible, but if you are flexible about the choice of accomodation when filling out the booking form, then that will give you more chance to secure a place.
+This has usually always been possible, but if you are flexible about the choice of accommodation when filling out the booking form, then that will give you more chance to secure a place.

 Highlights of this trip

 • Dancing Sifaka Lemurs

 better travel photography•COM

 Website, Images and text © Steve Davey/stevedavey.com 1990 - 2019